w3c/wai-tutorials/source/page-structure/index.html.erb.md

   - 2.4.10
 ---

-A good page structure makes it easier for everyone to understand the content of web pages.
-It provides information to assistive technology which allows users to use them more efficiently.
-HTML and WAI-ARIA can improve navigation and orientation on web pages and in applications.
+Page structure is a useful way for all users to quickly understand how content is related.
+For users of assistive technology, well structured content allows more efficient navigation and processing.
+Use HTML and WAI-ARIA to improve navigation and orientation on web pages and in applications.

 * **[Page Regions](regions.html):** Identify and mark up regions on web pages using HTML5 and WAI-ARIA roles.